AARNet/Digital-Skills-GitBook/information-literacy-media-literacy-and-data-literacy/discerning-fake-news.md

 * A lack of emotion
 * Awkward-looking body or posture
 * Poor lip-syncing
-* Fine details, such as hair or teeth
+* Errors in fine details, such as hair or teeth

 ## Conclusion